Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

 ### Tasks for tomorrow:
 - [ ] Finished 66% of the new student prep courses.

-## August Update:
+## August 4 Update:
 ### Finished Tasks:
-- [x] Arrived in Ningbo, planning on return to China in 2 days
+- [x] Start working on my CSCI 2011 course
+- [x] Wrote emails to ets stressing my concerns.

 ### Tasks for tomorrow:
-- [ ] Investigate in the marketing department.
+- [ ] Continue to write emails to ets and the job position
+- [ ] Continue doing CSCI2011 course
+- [ ] Book flights and tests.

 ## August Update:
 ### Finished Tasks: